 In remarks webcast by the Peterson Institute for International Economics, Powell said the country could face an "extended period" of weak growth.

 Economic recovery may take time, depending on progress fighting the coronavirus pandemic, he said.

-The U.S. Dollar Currency Index, which measures the greenback’s strength against six major currencies, was little changed on the day at 100.02.
-The index slipped as low as 99.57 during the session.
+The U.S. Dollar Currency Index, which measures the greenback’s strength against six major currencies, was up 0.23% on the day at 100.26.
+The index fell as low as 99.57 earlier in the session.

 Powell said the Fed's view on negative interest rates has not changed and it is not something policy makers are looking at.

-U.S. President Donald Trump on Tuesday called for the U.S. to "accept the gift" of negative rates - as data showed that U.S. consumer prices dropped 0.8% in April, the largest decline since December 2008 during a recession.
+U.S. President Donald Trump on Tuesday called for the U.S. to "accept the gift" of negative rates - as data showed that U.S. consumer prices dropped 0.8% in April, the largest decline since December 2008, when the economy was in recession.

 The dollar index has traded in a tight range over the past few weeks but remains just 3% shy of a more than three-year high hit in late March, supported by heightened demand for safe havens as financial markets remain on edge about the economic impact of the pandemic.

 While the dollar has benefited from safe-haven flows amid the market turmoil, the outlook remains divided, with hedge funds holding their short bets on the currency while institutional investors remain bullish.

 The stronger dollar sent the British pound to its lowest in five weeks.
 The pound was last down 0.37% against the greenback.
 The New Zealand dollar slid 1.6% after the country's central bank doubled the amount of bonds it was buying and opened the door to negative interest rates, sending long-term bond yields to all-time lows.

 Reporting by Saqib Iqbal Ahmed; Editing by David Gregorio and Andrea Ricci